ZacharyHRQ/ETI-Payment/README.md

 3. Add to wallet of creator of QnA post

-   -interaction with QnA service to find creator of post
+   - interaction with QnA service to find creator of post
    - interaction with wallet service to find wallet of creator of post
    - interaction with wallet service add tokens received from process (2) into wallet of creator of post
    - interaction with transaction service to save this addition transaction